-Ex-rehabilitant orangutans have been released into the SKFR while rehabilitant orangutans are also known to roam around SORC.
+Ex-rehabilitant orangutans have been released into the SKFR and they, along with rehabilitant (undergoing rehabilitation) orangutans, are known to roam terrestrially around SORC.
 Exposing ex-rehabilitant/rehabilitant and wild orangutans to large numbers of people such as at SORC and without abiding IUCN best practices increases habituation to humans among these apes.
-Human habituation can seriously effect orangutans, including hampering an orangutan’s chances of living independently in a forest, encourage terrestriality, which has been linked to increased vulnerability to predation, deficient nesting skills, poor arboreal travel, inefficient foraging and increased vulnerability to poachers.
-To make matters worse, SORC allows up tourists to be part of the rehabilitation process – up to twelve individuals pay to volunteer at SORC every four weeks.
+Human habituation can seriously affect orangutans, including hampering an orangutan’s chances of living independently in a forest, encourage terrestriality (which has been linked to increased vulnerability to predation), deficient nesting skills, poor arboreal travel, inefficient foraging and increased vulnerability to poachers.
+To make matters worse, SORC allows up tourists to be part of the rehabilitation process – up to twelve unqualified individuals pay to volunteer at SORC every four weeks*.
 Habituation to humans also inevitably leads to increase in instances of contact or close proximity between tourists and orangutans at SORC and this does not only escalate disease transmission risks (such as hepatitis and influenza) between humans-orangutans but expose both to physical attacks.
-In 2017 an ex-rehabilitant orangutan attacked a tourist.
-And one tourist was injured in another attack in 2016.
-Although there are attempts to control crowds by staff during feeding sessions at SORC it is a challenge to control movements of habituated orangutans and a challenge for staff to be at all areas during visiting hours, as our video shows.
-We have previously received reports of orangutans mugging tourists of their belongings and have been told of ‘problem’ orangutans vanishing from SORC; Sabah state officials never commented when they were asked of this.
+In 2017 an ex-rehabilitant orangutan attacked a tourist and another injured in a 2016 attack.
+Although there are attempts to control crowds by staff during visiting hours at SORC it is a challenge to control movements of the habituated orangutans and a challenge for staff to be at all areas during visiting hours, as our video shows.
+We have previously received reports of orangutans mugging tourists of their belongings and have been told of ‘problem’ orangutans suspiciously vanishing from SORC; SWD and KePKAS officials refused to comment when they were asked of this.
 Orangutans have also been seen at hotels and other tourist attractions outside SORC, as a photo below shows.

 Pg.
 10 – Orangutan tourism focused on rehabilitants, especially when visited in unnatural contexts such as cages and feeding platforms and by extremely large numbers of visitors, does not meet many of the criteria that define ecotourism and as such should not be promoted as ecotourism or considered best practice.

 The purpose of having a twice a day feeding sessions at SORC is to lure orangutans to the feeding platform for tourism purposes.
-We are unaware if SORC has also labeled itself as an ecotourism attraction.
-However, tour companies may label SORC as a ecotourism destination to lure customers and this gives tourists a wrong impression of orangutan conservation.
+While we’re unaware if SORC has also labelled itself as an ecotourism attraction, tour companies may label SORC as an ecotourism destination to lure customers and this gives tourists a wrong impression of orangutan conservation.

 Pg.
 48 – To facilitate the control of visitors, minimise danger and enhance visitor satisfaction, the number of people per party should be no more than 4 tourists accompanied by 2 guides/trackers.
 This should achieve a reasonable balance between apes and humans, and reduce stress and its knock-on effects.

 We are not aware if there is an entry limit to SORC, but it’s certainly not four.
-In fact, more than ten times (or more) the recommended amount of tourists can be seen during a feeding session, depending on the month of the year.
+In fact, over ten times the recommended amount of tourists can be seen during a feeding session, depending on the month of the year.

 Pg.
 49 – There should be no more than one visit per day to each group of apes (or individual/ party/forest area in the case of chimpanzee and orangutan tourism).

-SORC has twice a day feeding sessions.
-Having more than one visit per day increases the instance of orangutan habituation to humans and in turn increase disease transmission and physical risks between humans-orangutans at SORC.
+SORC has twice a day feeding session.
+Having more than one visit per day increases the instance of orangutan habituation to humans and in turn, increase disease transmission and physical risks between humans-orangutans at SORC.

 Pg.
 49 – All tourists and staff who are likely to approach habituated apes to within 10 metres should wear a surgical quality N95 respirator mask for the duration of their one-hour visit.
 Respirators that filter out higher percentages of aerosolised particles are also acceptable (i.e., N99 or N100).

 Tourists to SORC are not required to wear a respirator mask.
 Staff managing crowds near the feeding platform have also not been seen wearing a mask.
-With reference to orangutans, it is important to note that habituated apes mentioned above refers to arboreal (in trees) wild orangutans that are not stressed when viewed and followed by tourists from the ground or from boats while strictly abiding other guidelines.
-This respirator mask requirement is even more urgent at SORC considering there are habituated orangutans that travel terrestrially, including on human made structures, and have been seen getting to within less than 10 metres or even into direct contact with SORC tourists.
+With reference to orangutans, it is important to note that habituated apes mentioned in the recommendation above refer to arboreal (in trees) wild orangutans that are not stressed when viewed and followed by tourists from the ground or from boats while strictly abiding other guidelines.
+This respirator mask requirement is even more urgent at SORC considering there are habituated orangutans that travel terrestrially, especially on human-made structures, and have been seen getting to within less than 10 metres or even into direct contact with SORC tourists.